granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     video: Float[torch.Tensor, "N L V X Y"]
 ```

-Implementing such media fields is complicated but illustrates the versatility of approaching complex sequential data with modular field embeddings.
+Implementing such media fields is complicated but illustrates the versatility of approaching multi-structured sequential data with modular field embeddings.
 Asynchronous streaming operations and distributed model training environments are necessary to scale these more complex media fields.

-=== Including Tabular Data and Multiple Sequences of Varying Event Rates
-We have not yet explored integrating static tabular data with sequential data, although Visa Research has explored this approach in their FATA-Trans paper. @fatatrans We are also curious about working with multiple contexts of event types per sequence where the event types among each context have similar event rates.
-For example, one context of 48 monthly billing statements over the last four years, a second context for the last 256 customer financial transactions, and a final context of the previous 2048 online click stream events.
-This approach would allow the model to learn from multiple sources without low-frequency events being diluted from a single context by high-frequency events.

-The most significant obstacle to utilizing contexts of varying event rates is the systematic synchronization of these events as a streaming operation.
-For example, which monthly statements should be available to the context given which online click stream events?
-Each click stream event would require an index to its corresponding monthly statement.

-Utilizing multiple sequences and tabular data provides another solution to the "flushing problem."
-Capturing signals from contexts of varying event rates will better utilize high-frequency events, such as clickstream events, without diluting low-frequency events, such as monthly credit bureau snapshots.

 === Arbitrary Dimensionality
 In the examples above, we use a specific dimensionality: Each sequence contains events, and each event includes fields.
 In other words: `Customer > Transaction > Field`.
 This dimensionality fits the vast majority of use cases that come to mind.
 However, we realize there are counter-examples to this design.

 Walmart may want to model their transactions differently.
 For example, they might want to include the concept of "shopping trips", in which each customer might make multiple shopping trips, and during each shopping trip, they might purchase numerous items, and each item may have multiple fields.
 So, instead of `Customer > Transaction > Field`, we might instead model the sequence as `Customer > Trip > Item > Field`.

 While the implementation of the model will change completely, the concept is not all that different.
-Complex sequential modeling is still applicable.
+Multi-structured sequential modeling is still applicable.
 However, we do not currently have the development of this 3D implementation in scope.

+For such higher-dimensional problems, one may combine the two inner-most dimensions into a single dimension.
+In other words, each "trip" and "item" would be concatenated into a single "event" with a unique field type: `Customer > Trip * Item > Field`.
+This requires that combination of the two dimensions have some means of being sorted.

 === Sub-quadratic Alternatives to Self-Attention
-A unique property of sequential data is that events asynchronously arrive in separate streaming messages.
-Consequently, there is a potential optimization trick for real-time inference.
-Using emerging alternatives to transformers, such as RWKV or Mamba, one can save enormous amounts of the compute requirements for inference.
+A unique property of multi-structured sequential data is that events asynchronously arrive in separate streaming messages.
+Consequently, there is a potential optimization for real-time inference.
+Using emerging alternatives to transformers, such as Mamba, one can save enormous amounts of the compute requirements for inference.
 The memory complexity with respect to the context size decreases from quadratic to constant.

 - Store sequence state representations in an in-memory cache like Redis
 - Whenever a new event arrives: